It's a New Day in Public Health.

 WIC is the special supplemental nutrition program for women, infants and children.
 WIC provides supplemental, nutritious foods for low to moderate income pregnant, breastfeeding and postpartum women, infants and children from birth to age five who are at nutritional risk.
 These foods are rich in protein, iron, calcium, and vitamins A and C. These are key nutrients commonly lacking in the diets of the WIC targeted population.

 The WIC program also offers breastfeeding classes each Thursday in Milton, with the time alternating between the morning and afternoon.
+Our Midway location offers classes on the second and fourth Tuesday each month at 10am.
 Classes are led by a trained breastfeeding counselor.
 If you are interested in attending a class, contact the WIC office at (850) 564-2272.

 To be eligible to participate in WIC: